 In her 2008 book and recent PBS documentary, Great Lodges of the National Parks, Vol II, author Christine Barnes selected Camp Denali as one of 10 spectacular and historically significant national park destinations.
 Unlike other classic lodges, she described Camp Denali’s unique heritage as a "self-contained, perfectly maintained, and creatively operated wilderness retreat" that "snubs the idea of resort living.

 Learning about the Land

-Stewardship of the land also includes teaching others about it, so naturalist-guided hikes, field trips and evening programs have become became the heart and soul of the Camp Denali experience.
+Stewardship of the land also includes teaching others about it.
+Naturalist-guided hikes and evening programs have become the heart and soul of the Camp Denali experience.
 These offerings help you appreciate what you’re seeing more: when you know the birds you spot come from six continents to Denali for the short but amazing summer, or that only 35% of cubs born here survive the park’s challenging conditions, or that artist’s depictions of the landscape led to the rise of the conservation movement in America.
 You’ll get these kinds of insights from the Special Emphasis Series.
 They are led by guest speakers who are experts in various fields of the natural sciences, the Far North’s cultural and geopolitical history, and the arts.
 Topics range from photography and birding to conservation, mountaineering and the northern lights.
 The series is scheduled in advance, so be sure to look at the offerings as you decide on when to visit.
-If your stay doesn’t coincide with a Special Emphasis Series, there is a nightly program given by one of the naturalist guides on site.
+If your stay doesn't coincide with a Special Emphasis Series speaker, there is a nightly program given by one of the naturalist guides on site.

 The Camp Denali Decision